 They were headed for the 9th World Scout Jamboree, held at Sutton Coldfield, England from 1-12 August 1957.
 The event marked both the 50th anniversary of Scouting and the 100th anniversary of the birth of Scouting's founder Robert Baden-Powell.

 This trio of Scouts was Gabriel Paula Fonseca Jr., Everardo de Mello Nogueira and Paulo Pinheiro de Andrade.
-They again nicknamed their Jeep Verde Amarelo ("Green & Yellow.")
+Through a family friend who owned a Willys dealership they managed to get an appointment with Hickman Price, Vice President of Willys Motors in the U.S., who was in charge of Willys-Overland do Brasil.
+He immediately agreed to lend them a Jeep, and it was again nicknamed Verde Amarelo ("Green & Yellow.")
 This time it was a Brazilian-built CJ-5, but topped with the same steel hardtop used on Operation Pineapple's CJ-3B.

-The Scouts worked at the Willys-Overland do Brasil plant for two months to familiarize themselves with all parts of the CJ-5.
-Their Jeep was proudly labelled as containing 70% Brazilian-made parts.
+The Scouts worked at the Willys plant for two months to familiarize themselves with all parts of the CJ-5.
+Their Jeep was proudly labelled as containing 70% Brazilian-made parts, some of which were installed by the Scouts to replace imported parts.

 Shortly before their departure from Rio de Janeiro, they posed for this photo at the Gastal S.A.
 Willys dealership, well known for the large "W" on their building (70K JPEG).